 Rape Awareness Video

-Date rape, gang rape, and the number of athletes involved in group assaults over the last year have raised questions about the exemplary status athletes hold in society.
+Sexual assault and the number of athletes involved in group assaults over the last year have raised questions about the exemplary status athletes hold in society.
 Using athletes as actors, the University of Maine has produced a videotape portraying a series of three brief vignettes.

 In the second skit, The Morning After, a male involved in a gang rape at a party the night before is bragging to his friend.
 The friend goes along with his buddy’s actions, making the erroneous assumption that the woman must have wanted or invited the assault.